Eden Cemetery (Collingdale, Pennsylvania): History

 The first interment at the cemetery was delayed until nightfall due to local white protestors who blocked the cemetery entrance during the day.
 The headline of the Chester County Times the next day read "Collingdale Has More Race Troubles, Town Council Has No Use for a Colored Cemetery, No African Need Apply."

-On May 30, 1919, a memorial was erected to commemorate the colored soldiers from Pennsylvania who fought and died in France during World War I from 1917 to 1918.
+On May 30, 1919, a memorial was erected to commemorate the African American soldiers from Pennsylvania who fought and died in France during World War I from 1917 to 1918.

-Five children victims of the 1985 MOVE bombing were interred in an unmarked grave at Eden Cemetery.
+In 1986, five child victims of the 1985 MOVE bombing were interred in two unmarked graves at Eden Cemetery.

 In July 2008, vandals toppled over 200 headstones in the cemetery, including that of Octavius Valentine Catto, one of the most famous burials at Eden Cemetery.

 In 2010, Eden Cemetery was listed on the National Register of Historic Places.
-It is still in operation and maintained by a group of volunteers.
+The cemetery is still in operation and maintained by a group of volunteers.

 In 2015, a monument to Pauline Oberdorfer Minor was erected in Eden Cemetery by the Philadelphia Alumnae chapter of the Delta Sigma Theta sorority She was one of the 22 founders of the Sorority but was working as a housekeeper when she died and was interred in a pauper's grave alongside three other people.

+In January 2024, the skulls of 19 unidentified African American Philadelphians were interred in two mausolea in Eden Cemetery.
+The skulls were part of the Penn Museum collection and were most likely from enslaved persons from the 1830s and 1840s.
+The skulls were collected by Samuel George Morton, a scientist who supported scientific racism.